nrinaudo/nrinaudo.github.com/_optics/prisms_optionals.md

 )
 ```

-This time, instead of changing the classifier name, we'll be attempting to change the login user:
+This time however, instead of changing the classifier name, we'll be attempting to change the login user:

 <span class="figure">
 ![Classifier](./img/service-user.svg)